 How Disclosure Impacts Patent Scope

-Claim 4 of the LEGO patent is directed to a toy building block having “…at least one secondary protuberance extending from said inner face of said bottom wall…” The secondary protuberance is a general reference to the projections that extend below the plate 12, such as projections 22.
+Claim 4 of the LEGO patent is directed to a toy building block having “…at least one secondary protuberance extending from said inner face of said bottom wall…” The secondary protuberance is a general reference to the projections that extends below the plate 12, such as projections 22.

 However because the patent described many alternative styles of such projections 22, 23, 24, 25, the “secondary protuberance” in the claim would not be limited to cylindrical or circular projections 22 shown in figure 4.
 Instead, the term “secondary protuberance” should be given a broader meaning to cover different shapes and types of protuberances.